emissary-ingress/emissary/reference/services/rate-limit-service.md

 ## Default labels

 Ambassador Edge Stack allows setting a default label on every request.
-A default label is set on the `ambassador` module.
+A default label is set on the `ambassador Module`.
 For example:

 ```yaml
 ---